 In 2007, two coyotes attacked a dog in Golden Gate Park.
 The dog’s owner demanded that something be done, so federal authorities came in to shoot the coyotes.

 Jonathan Young, a wildlife ecologist with the Presidio Trust, says, “What turns out happened, the dog was off leash, and they were in a denning area.
 The [coyote] parents came out to protect their den, and they were killed by management.
 The pups didn’t have parents so they starved.
 So that kind of sparked a controversy.”

 The incident inspired San Francisco’s Animal Care and Control to work on a coexistence strategy.
 They started putting up signs warning people of den sites, advising them not to feed coyotes, and to keep dogs safely on a leash.
 But that’s about it.
 It’s illegal to remove coyotes in San Francisco under California State Law, so they have no plans to change the status quo.
 They also don’t know how many coyotes there are in the city now.

 That’s not good enough for Young.
 He has a new strategy for understanding the urban coyotes.
 He’s setting up camera traps to find out their newest den sites and where coyote hot spots might be.
 It’s important because more coyotes are on their way.
-They’ve survived five breeding seasons in the city so far, and a new batch of pups promises to make a very vocal appearance this spring.
+A new batch of pups promises to make a very vocal appearance this spring.